Zahid Ur Rashdi

-Mawlānā Zahid Ur Rashdi (born; 28 October 1948) (Urdu: مولانا زاہد الراشدی) is a Pakistani Islamic scholar, writer, editor, columnist and founding director of Al-Sharia Academy, Gujranwala.
-He has served as various positions in different political and educational institutions.
+Mawlānā Zahid Ur Rashdi (born 28 October 1948) (Urdu: مولانا زاہد الراشدی) is a Pakistani Islamic scholar, writer, editor, columnist and founding director of Al-Sharia Academy, Gujranwala.
+He has served in various positions in different political and educational institutions.

 Early life and education

-Rashdi born in Ghakhar to Muhammad Sarfaraz Khan Safdar.
-He got Hifz ul Quran from Madrasa Tajweed-ul-Quran Ghakhar, Dars-i Nizami from Jamia Nusrat Ul Uloom Gujranwala under his father Muhammad Sarfaraz Khan Safdar and uncle Abdul Hameed Swati.
+Rashdi was born in Ghakhar to Muhammad Sarfaraz Khan Safdar.
+He completed Hifz ul Quran from Madrasa Tajweed-ul-Quran Ghakhar, Dars-i Nizami from Jamia Nusrat Ul Uloom Gujranwala, under his father Muhammad Sarfaraz Khan Safdar and uncle Abdul Hameed Swati.
 He also studied at Wafaq ul Madaris Al-Arabia, Pakistan.

 Career

 He served as a teacher of Dars-i Nizami at Madrasa Anwar-ul-Uloom Gujranwala from 1970 to 1990, currently serving as president and Sheikh-ul-Hadees of Jamia Nusrat Ul Uloom Gujranwala since 2000.
 He also served as a member of the National Academic Council of Institute of Policy Studies, Islamabad.

 Political career

 Zahid Ur Rashdi served as information secretary of Jamiat Ulema-e-Islam Pakistan (as Deputy of Mufti Mahmood from 1975 to 1980), Deputy Secretary-General of Jamiat Ulema-e-Islam Pakistan from 1980 to 1990, Secretary-General Pakistan National Alliance, Punjab from 1977 to 1979 and Vice President Islami Jamhoori Ittehad, Punjab from 1987 to 1990.